ytyng/raspberry-pi-usb-drive-formatter/README.md

-# raspberry-pi-usb-memory-formatter
+# raspberry-pi-usb-drive-formatter

-Format usb memory when it is plugged in to Raspberry Pi.
+Format usb drive when it is plugged in to Raspberry Pi.